SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 Finally, an interesting feature of using this model based reinforcement learning method that was not investigated in the original paper, is the possibility to learn the model from trajectories that were obtained by other controllers, such as humans.
 It is thus possible to show some examples of good actions in an environment before using this method to show the agent how the environment works and speed the learning even more.

+### Why is this paper important?
+Currently, real-world applications of model-free reinforcement learning algorithms are limited due to the number of interactions they require with the environment.

+There is a debate within the reinforcement learning community about the use of model-based reinforcement learning algorithms to improve sample efficiency, but the extent to which it can improve sample efficiency is unknown.

+With all the limitations that this method presents, it shows that for the applications on which it can be used, the same learning as for state-of-the-art model-free algorithms (to the extent of my knowledge) can be done with 10 to 20 times less interaction with the environment for the tests I used.

+This increased efficiency can be explained by different reasons, and open the search for algorithms with the same improvement in sample efficiency but without the limitations mentioned above.

+For example, the future predicted reward (or loss) is predicted as a distribution.
+By maximizing the upper confidence limit of rewards, future states with high reward uncertainty are encouraged, allowing for effective exploration.

+Maximizing future state uncertainty could also be used to explore environments without rewards.

+If future research removes the limitations of this method, this type of data efficiency could be used for real world applications where real-time learning is required and thus open many new applications for reinforcement learning.
 ### Talks/Tutorials

 Gaussian processes: https://www.youtube.com/watch?v=92-98SYOdlY&list=PL93aLKqThq4hbACqDja5QFuFKDcNtkPXz&index=2